miroslawstaron/software_engineering_community/hackathon.md

 This year, we organize a virtual Hackathon for all software center companies and universities.
 The goal is to work together and learn from each other, at the same time setting up toolchains that can be used in research projects outside of companies' premises.

+In this Hackathon, the focus is on the container technology, measurement and visualization.

 ## Dates
 Day 1: 2020-11-26: 8.30 - 12.00 <br/>
 Day 2: 2020-11-27: 8.30 - 12.00